mehedieh/blog2022/_posts/2019-08-09-survival-guide-for-undergrads.markdown

 In case you are not able to get into any company for internship don't lose heart.
 Try working on a research project under a professor.
 Ask him to issue you a letter stating that you worked as an intern under his guidance.
 Research projects won't consume all of your time and you can also work remotely.
 Moreover you can always write that you worked as a research intern so your inability to clear internship season successfully wouldn't reflect on your resume.
 Utilize the time you save for preparation.
 If you think logically you will have more time for placement preparation at your disposal than any of your peers doing internships in companies.
 Consequently it doesn't come as a surprise when you will find that students who couldn't get an industrial internship, crack placement interviews early.

 ### Structure of the selection process
+The first round of both the internship and the placement process consists of a programming test.
+You will be given 2-3 programming questions to solve in a limited time frame.
+Additionally you can also get a set of MCQ questions based on OS, DBMS, Basic Maths etc. Keep in mind that programming questions will always outweigh the MCQs.

+Later rounds are called 'technical interviews' and they follow a common template.
+You will usually have an interviewer (sometimes more than one), who will ask you to solve a coding problem on board, some basic viva-type discussion.
+They might ask you questions related to your resume.
+The number of such rounds depends on the company.

+The final round is termed as 'HR round'.
+It is essentially a non-technical round meant to analyze you as a person.
+One thing I would suggest is to be original.
+Keep in mind that the people who are conducting interviews are no greenhorns.
+They have been through a wide range of made-up answers.
+There is a high possibility that your cliched answer might not have the intended effect.

+Generally companies follow this format when they come for on-camous placement.
+They can however, alter the selection pattern based on their convenience.
+Some companies also conduct a mental ability test to filter out candidates before the coding round.
+A few companies also keep a group discussion round.
+You might also get a one week project and based on your work you will be called for an interview.

 ### Preparing for Internships and Placements

-**When should you start preparing from?** -
+**When should you start preparing from?** :
 Assuming you are in an Indian engineering college, you should ideally start preparing from the fourth semester.
 However targeted and smart study during the two month summer vacation following your fourth semester is enough for cracking internship tests and interviews.
 However make sure you know basic programming by the end of your second year<br>

 A similar scenario exists for placement preparation.
 However since placements hold a lot more importance, the earlier you start the better.
 Best case scenario - don't go out of touch with coding preparation after you bag an internship (you anyways won't if you are not satisfied with the current internship offer or if you haven't got one).

-**Writing your resume**
+**Writing your resume** :
+Resume is a documented summary of your skills and experience.
+It helps the interviewer to decide what skills to test you on during the interview.
+An ideal resume should mention your college scores, past awards, internships done, projects, skills (languages/tech stack you are proficient in) and should contain links to github and linkedin profiles.
+You should explain your projects briefly and should have hyperlinks to the demo or code repository.
+There is no standard template for a resume.
+It is suggested that your resume should not look too cluttered, should have a your photograph and shouldn't look too fanciful.
+Since its just the begining of your professional career interviewers expect your resume to be limited to a single page.
+There are hundreds of websites offering resume templates and you can go with anyone of them.
+I personally use resume's built using Latex.
+You can them [here](https://www.overleaf.com/latex/templates/recent/page/5?addsearch=resume).

-**Programming Language to use** - Either C++ or Java.
+**Programming Language to use** : Either C++ or Java.
 Although theoretically any language would do, but practically speaking many programming test platforms don't support languages other than these two.
 If you don't have a preference, I would suggest using C++.
 You will have slightly less boilerplate code to write.

-**What should you focus on during preparation?** - Look at past interview question the company has asked in its interviews.
+**What should you focus on during preparation?** :
+Look at past interview question the company has asked in its interviews.
 Designing new questions is a difficult task so most interview questions are recycled.
 The company might throw up fresh questions during the coding round, but those are usually simply twisted versions of the some standard programming problems.
 A good reference for company practice problems is [GeeksfoGeeks](https://www.geeksforgeeks.org/).

 One thing that you should keep in mind is that _competitive programming is not equivalent to internship/placement preparation_.
 The structure of the questions, topic coverage is different.
 Even if you are an excellent competitive programmer, try to get a feel for the questions that you will face in your test.
 One thing you will understand immediately is that you aren't required to be as creative as you have to be while solving competitive programming problems.
 I have seen many good competitive coders lose out on company tests because they either overthink a question or try to optimize a solution more than what is required.
 Remember your priority is to get the question right not to produce the most efficient solution.